-TL;DR: Tokodai is a place that produces followers by design.
+TL;DR: Tokyo Tech is a place that produces followers by design.
 It’s a feature, not a bug.

 Why I'm writing this: Some of my friends are really into changing the Tokyo Tech's system, while I'm really unsure whether it's worth the effort to do it